Concerned by HCAIs (infections acquired from healthcare) and Antimicrobial Resistance?

 So, the next time a salesman or colleague talks to you about an antimicrobial surface, ask:-

-a) is it able to make public health benefit claims?
+a) can it offer public health benefit claims?

-b) does it work rapidly, under typical indoor conditions?
+b) does it work rapidly, under typical indoor usage conditions?

 c) how does it work – does it actually destroy microbes?